 Although I was only vaguely aware of it at the time, much of the information modeling being done had a recognized philosophical basis, though that too evolved during the timescale in which the models were developed. eg Aristotle, Wittgenstein and Russell were all references in supporting papers.
 The principle concerns were ontology, a model of “what” existed, based on pragmatic interpretations of classification and set-theories, avoiding over-reaction to such anomalies as Russell’s Paradox, so that anything useful could be said about anything. (*10) That work was of course primarily pragmatic.

 Despite that, a number of doubts stayed with me.
 One was a moment when one member of a modeling work-group (anon) confided in me that he was a philosopher by training and had previously expressed doubts about issues being overlooked, and feeling guilt at having introduced Wittgenstein’s work to the group (!)
-Another penned a comedic skit on the possible consequences of the modeling team adopting various schools of philosophy over a weekend (*11).
+Another penned a comedic skit on the possible consequences of the modeling team adopting various schools of art as philosophy over a weekend (*11).

 The second was a realization that a large number of problematic definitions (of entity types in our model) turned out to be linguistic issues.
 Names of many object types and classes were clearly based on metaphors or other indirect associative idioms, and this kept leading to enormous confusion and debate in assigning classification relationships in our taxonomy (*12).
 A related point is that one form of the model developed and used in preference by many people, and as the basis of several implementations, is a human-readable semi-natural language form (*13).

 Another longstanding set of issues revolved around objects that were defined in terms of their functions but were manifested physically during their working life.
 Pragmatically this was resolved by adopting a time-slicing, many possible worlds view of “spatio-temporal extents”.
 I was left with the feeling that we might have been better focusing on the essential functions and intents, rather than the “temporary” physical objects.
-(These are classic problems of identifying the eternal essence of “whole” objects, going back as far as Plato Aristotle.
-If component parts of a physical object are progressively replaced until no original parts remain, but the object – eg a boat made of wooden frame and planks – retains its functional continuity throughout, do we have the same object we started with, is there continuity of essence ?
+(These are classic problems of identifying the eternal essence of “whole” objects, going back as far as Plato.
+If component parts of a physical object are progressively replaced until no original parts remain, but the object – eg the Ship of Theseus made of wooden frame and planks – retains its functional continuity throughout, do we have the same object we started with, is there continuity of essence ?
 The more modern metaphor is “Trigger’s Broom” after a road-sweeper character in “Only Fools and Horses” who’s had the same broom for 10 years, despite having had several new heads and handles in that time.)

 Notwithstanding those concerns, I have for the last 8 years worked in the area of development and delivering computer software built around these generic models and principles, still essentially in the process plants industry.
 The main relevance of that experience is seeing that however functional software requirements are presented, and whatever formal methods are used to capture those, developers inevitably need to interpret user intent expressed in those requirements.
 Not surprisingly the context in which the developer makes those interpretations is not the same as the user’s original intent.
 Unsurprisingly also, in the field of “application software”, the software behaviour itself is deterministic by design and inflexible to the user’s future intents.